 Star Formation Feedback

-RADIATION HYDRODYNAMICSOver the last two years I have focused a large fraction of my efforts on developing and implementing numerical methods for solving the the equations of radiative transfer and radiation magnetohydrodynamics.
-Along with Jim Stone and Yan-Fei Jiang (Princeton U.), I have written routines for solving the equations of radiation transfer in the Athena astrophysical fluid dynamics code.
+RADIATION HYDRODYNAMICSOver the last several years I have focused a large fraction of my efforts on developing and implementing numerical methods for solving the the equations of radiative transfer and radiation magnetohydrodynamics.
+Along with Jim Stone and Yan-Fei Jiang (Princeton U.), I have developed methods for solving the equations of radiation transfer in the Athena.
 These modules allow us to solve the equations of radiation hydrodynamics using the variable Eddington tensor method, generate spectra and image diagnostics in real time as the simulation runs, or directly compute the heating and cooling rates due to radiative transfer.
 We have extensively tested the code and published papers describing our implementations and code tests in ApJ supplements (Jiang, Stone, & Davis 2012; Davis, Stone, & Jiang, 2012).
 We demonstrate that for some problems the computational cost of full radiative transfer is comparable to alternative methods such as flux-limited diffusion while still giving a superior representation of the radiation field.

 We anticipate a large number of other applications with a variety of collaborators.
 In addition to the projects mentioned above, we have plans to examine the effects of radiation in boundary layers where accretion settles on to stellar surfaces, thermal stability in irradiated clouds, outflows from accretion disks, evolution of HII regions, and massive star formation.